jeyrb/hass_supernotify/README.md

 Announce, or speak, a notification using Home Assistant's built-in *Alexa Devices* integration.

+*Note* Home Assistant recommend sending multiple notifications to a pre-defined group, rather than an explicit list of Alexa devices, to minimize the likelihood of Amazon rate-limiting API calls.

 ### Alexa Media Player

 Announce a message on an Alexa Echo device using the `alexa_media_player` integration